rimbu-org/rimbu/docs/why-immutability.md

 ## TL;DR

 - Immutable objects make code **easier to read** and **more predictable**.
-- Immutable collections require **less mental load** to remember whether methods return a new collection of modify the existing one.
+- Immutable collections require **less mental load** to remember whether methods return a new collection, or modify the existing one.
-- Immutable collections are quite **fast and efficient** due to **persistence**, but less performant than mutable collections.
+- Immutable collections are quite **fast and efficient** due to **persistence**, but generally somewhat less performant than mutable collections.
-- Immutable collections can even be faster and require less extra memory, for example when reversing a List.
+- Immutable collections can, in some cases, be faster and require less extra memory, for example when reversing a List.

 ## Introduction